1. 7.5 Document lifecycle

 3. If document's during-loading navigation ID for WebDriver BiDi is non-null, then:

-1. Invoke WebDriver BiDi navigation aborted with document's browsing context, and new WebDriver BiDi navigation status whose whose id is document's during-loading navigation ID for WebDriver BiDi, status is "canceled", and url is document's URL.
+1. Invoke WebDriver BiDi navigation aborted with document's browsing context, and a new WebDriver BiDi navigation status whose id is document's during-loading navigation ID for WebDriver BiDi, status is "canceled", and url is document's URL.

 2. Set document's during-loading navigation ID for WebDriver BiDi to null.